lammps/lammps/doc/src/fix_rheo_pressure.rst

 .. versionadded:: TBD

 This fix defines a pressure equation of state for RHEO particles.
-One can define different equations of state for different atom types, but an equation must be specified for every atom type.
+One can define different equations of state for different atom types.
+An equation must be specified for every atom type.

 One first defines the atom *types*.
 A wild-card asterisk can be used in place of or in conjunction with the *types* argument to set the coefficients for